Employment in the UK: May 2025

 Comparability

-The data in this bulletin follow internationally accepted definitions specified by the International Labour Organization (ILO).
+The data in this bulletin follow internationally accepted definitions specified by the International Labour Organisation (ILO).
 This ensures that the estimates for the UK are comparable with those for other countries.

-We compare the latest workforce jobs series estimates with the equivalent estimates of jobs from the LFS in our annual Reconciliation of estimates of jobs article.
+Our annual Reconciliation report of job estimates article compares the latest workforce jobs series estimates with the equivalent estimates of jobs from the LFS.

 Back to table of contents